 DO WHAT GOOD TEACHERS DO

-Who were your favorite teachers in high school or college?
+Who were your favorite teachers during your youth?
 Why did you like them?
 Maybe they made their particular subject so interesting that you actually enjoyed their class.
 Maybe they worked extra hard at presenting the material in a way you could understand.
 Or, perhaps it had nothing to do with the actual teaching at all; maybe they always seemed to know just when you needed a word or two of encouragement.

 We’d be wise to follow their example and utilize what we know about teaching and learning.
-First, we should find ways to engage our kids in what we’re teaching them.
+First, we should find ways to engage our grandkids in what we’re teaching them.
 Instead of lecturing, we tell stories or use word pictures that appeal to them, or we plan “field trips” to expose them to new learning experiences.
-If we want our kids to remember what we teach them, we have to make it memorable.
+If we want them to remember what we teach them, we have to make it memorable.

 Good teachers also know what appeals to their individual students.
 Likewise, we should learn and appeal to our kids’ learning styles.
 Cheri Fuller describes the three categories of learners: talkers and listeners, doers and touchers, and watchers.
 Each of our grandchildren demonstrate one or a combination of these strengths in their approach to learning.
 That’s why a grandparent shouldn’t expect a “doer and toucher” grandchild to sit still for very long during a lecture or an extended homework session.
 And that’s why auditory “talkers and listeners” learn better from tapes than from books.